SoftwareAG/c8y-docs/content/reference/tenants-bundle/system-options.md

       ],
     }

-It is also poss	ible to query a single system option passing in url path category and id:
+It is also poss	ible to query a single system option by passing `category` and `id` in the URL path:

 Response body: Option